 The most important maintenance task for both heating and cooling systems is something you can do yourself—replacing the air filter.
 Check your filter monthly until you see how quickly it gets dirty at different times of the year.
-Depending on your equipment, your home, and the types of filters you use, you will need to replace it three to six times each year.
-When a filter has a matting of dirt—i.e., it’s difficult to see through when you hold it up to a light—it’s time to replace it.
-If you aren’t sure how to tell when a filter is too far gone, ask your technician to show you what to look for during the next service visit.
+When a filter has a matting of dirt—i.e., it’s difficult to see through when you hold it up to a light—it’s time to replace it (usually four to six times a year).
+If you aren’t sure how to tell when a filter is too far gone, ask a technician to show you what to look for.

-A dirty filter makes your system work harder than it should, reducing performance and energy efficiency.
-A dirty filter also makes your system spread dirt throughout your house.
-An extremely dirty filter can be especially bad for heat pumps and air-conditioners, since it can cause evaporator coils to freeze up and, possibly, cause the compressor to fail.
+A dirty filter makes your system work harder than it should, reducing performance and energy efficiency—plus it could spread dust throughout your house.
+An extremely dirty filter can be especially bad for heat pumps and air conditioners, since it can cause evaporator coils to freeze up and possibly cause the compressor to fail.

 One task you can do yourself for either an air conditioner or a heat pump is to clear debris away from the outdoor unit.
-Keep the unit’s grills free of grass clippings, leaves, and other debris which can inhibit airflow.
-Typically, outdoor units should be installed atop a platform several inches above ground level.
-If not, have a contractor raise your unit.
-An obstructed outdoor unit overworks the compressor and can cause a costly premature failure.
+Keep the unit’s grills free of grass clippings, leaves, and other debris, which can inhibit airflow.

 Other maintenance tasks are usually performed only by professionals.
-Condenser coils need to be checked for surface dirt and dust, and cleaned if necessary; contractors often use a special chemical bath for the cleaning.
+Condenser coils need to be checked for surface dirt and dust, and cleaned if necessary.
 Electrical connections and contacts need to be checked visually, and capacitors should be tested.
 Controls designed to protect the compressor from high or low pressure should also be tested.
 Finally, the refrigerant level should be checked, with refrigerant added as necessary.

 Proper maintenance enhances your equipment’s performance, energy efficiency, and durability.
 If you do the tasks you can do yourself, however, it’s not clear how much benefit professional maintenance service provides.

 Contractors will argue in favor of air-conditioner maintenance visits each spring before the cooling season, and heat pump visits each fall.
-But heating and air-conditioning contractors have an obvious bias: the more visits you pay for, the more money they make, and the better their equipment runs.
-Best of all from the contractor’s standpoint, maintenance visits take place before peak heating and cooling seasons, providing a welcome flow of revenue and a way to keep technicians busy.
+But such contractors have an obvious bias: the more visits you pay for, the more money they make, and the better their equipment runs.
+Plus, maintenance visits take place before peak heating and cooling seasons, providing a welcome flow of revenue.

-Equipment manufacturers have less reason than contractors to endorse maintenance visits.
-Although regular maintenance may make manufacturers look good by helping equipment achieve maximum lifespan, performance, and efficiency, a manufacturer can look even better by claiming that its equipment can do without expensive maintenance.
+Equipment manufacturers have less motivation to endorse maintenance visits.
+Though regular checkups might help equipment achieve maximum lifespan, performance, and efficiency, a manufacturer can look good by claiming that its equipment can do without expensive maintenance.
 Nonetheless, most manufacturers recommend annual professional maintenance of air-conditioning and heat pump systems.

 Yet there appears to be little hard data indicating that reductions in energy use or increases in equipment life offset the cost of professional maintenance.
 Clearly some systems run well despite forgoing years of professional maintenance.
 And contracting for yearly maintenance visits for air-conditioning equipment, for example, seems rather arbitrary.
-Why not twice a year, or once every two or three years?
-Why not more or less often depending on conditions?
 It is clear, for example, that the need for maintenance is greater if your system is old, heavily used, has much dust and pollen around it, contains aluminum wiring, or frequently breaks down.
 Also, maintenance is more justified in large houses, where a small percentage improvement in energy efficiency can produce substantial savings.

 Getting a Good Price

-It’s not difficult to compare prices for maintenance-only service visits.
-Call companies that rate high for quality on our Ratings Tables and ask their price for a maintenance-only service visit, assuming no repairs will be needed.
-Find out exactly what is included in maintenance service.
-(Will they clean condenser coils, for instance?)
-Expect to pay between $90 and $125 per visit.
-But bear in mind that maintenance visits sometimes reveal the need for repairs, so use a high-quality company that charges reasonable prices.
+It’s easy to compare prices for maintenance-only service visits.
+Call companies that rate high for quality and ask their price for a maintenance-only service visit, assuming no repairs will be needed.
+Find out what is included in maintenance service.
+(For instance, will they clean condenser coils?)
+Expect to pay between $90 and $150 per visit.
+But because maintenance visits sometimes reveal the need for repairs, use a high-quality company that charges reasonable prices.